apache/spark/docs/configuration.md

 # Inheriting Hadoop Cluster Configuration

-If you plan to read and write from HDFS using Spark, there are two Hadoop configuration files that should be included on Spark's class path:
+If you plan to read and write from HDFS using Spark, there are two Hadoop configuration files that should be included on Spark's classpath:

 * `hdfs-site.xml`, which provides default behaviors for the HDFS client.
 * `core-site.xml`, which sets the default filesystem name.